Tridiagonal random matrices, an analytic approach: Remarks and open questions

-An intriguing open problem is how ``small'' the group associated with the orthogonal matrix from the diagonalization of a tridiagonal matrix can be.
-One may speculate that this matrix behaves almost like a random $N$-cycle, though much remains to be explored.
-A related question concerns the transition from the GOE to the $G\beta E$ via products of Householder transformations: perhaps such a product becomes asymptotically Haar-distributed. \end{question}
+\begin{remark}[Finite-band matrices] For fixed-band matrices, the same framework leads to stationary operators generated by finitely many powers of the shift.
+The corresponding moments are described by paths with a finite set of allowed steps; see \cite{basak2011limiting}.
+Extending the analytic arguments of this paper to growing bandwidths is a separate problem. \end{remark}

+\begin{question}[Beyond locally constant profiles] Suppose the empirical laws of finite windows $(\sigma_{k-r,N},\ldots,\sigma_{k+r,N})$ converge to a nonconstant stationary process rather than to $(T,\ldots,T)$.
+The bounded case is described by Theorem~\ref{thm:shift-decorated}; under what moment and uniform-integrability hypotheses does the same conclusion continue to hold for unbounded profiles and off-diagonal variables? \end{question}

+\begin{question}[Common-shift independence] Can the colored-path functional of Theorem~\ref{joint} be characterized axiomatically as a notion of independence for stationary banded operators?
+In particular, what is its precise relation to operator-valued or traffic-type independence in the sense of \cite{Male20}? \end{question}

+\begin{question}[Eigenvector geometry] How does the distribution of the eigenvector matrix of a tridiagonal ensemble reflect the common-shift structure?
+It would be interesting to identify regimes interpolating between coordinate pairing and the Haar-mixing behavior underlying Voiculescu asymptotic freeness. \end{question}

 \begin{question}[Gaussian field] To better understand the Stieltjes transform of certain tridiagonal models, one could aim to establish a central limit theorem on the entire upper half-plane, yielding a Gaussian field under suitable assumptions.
-For the $G\beta E$, this has been shown in \cite{LP25}.
-Building on the Gaussian CLT results in \cite[Theorems~6–7]{P09}, one might hope to extend this to a Gaussian field through a Gaussian analytic function framework. \end{question}
+Related Gaussian and log-correlated field asymptotics for the characteristic polynomial of the $G\beta E$ were obtained in \cite{LP25}.
+Building on the Gaussian CLT results in \cite[Theorems~6--7]{P09}, one might hope to obtain a Stieltjes-transform field through a Gaussian analytic function framework. \end{question}